TrasOsMontes/books-to-scrape-parser/README.md

 ### Dependencies

-* Python 3 (Any version of python 3 should work, but I'd recommend at least Python 3.6, which is the version it was developed in.)
+* Python 3.7.10.
+The script can work with earlier versions of Python, but the installation process will require manual effort, likely requiring manually installing all the requirements in requirements.txt via pip.

 The below list of dependencies will be installed when you run the installation.
 * requests is used to request the html from the site to parse and to check whether it is a valid website.